codyngpriest/alx-higher_level_programming/0x00-python-hello_world/README.md

 12. Compile
 This is a script that compiles a Python script file.
 The Python file name will be stored in the environment variable $PYFILE

+13. ByteCode -> Python #1
+This is the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: